Finding the Best Places to Retire Since 2006!

 Hickory sits along pretty 4,200-acre Lake Hickory in lush western North Carolina.
 It is a nice town that markets itself with the motto, "Life.
 Well Crafted," a reference to its long history of furniture manufacturing, a tradition that continues today.
 Hickory is also home to several fiber optic companies and has been hailed as one of the country's best small towns.

-The town core has government buildings, banks, hardware stores, insurance agencies and the like, while attractive, pedestrian friendly Union Square has awning-draped, red, blond and blue brick buildings with wine shops, galleries and bookstores.
-The city maintains a good balance of culture and recreation, and it is the home of a community college and Lenoir-Rhyne University (2,300 students).
-The University has a summer theater, a concert series and Senior Bear, a program that provides people age 55+ with access to a "coordinated and cost-effective range of educational programs, cultural and social activities and athletic events."
-Residents enjoy a farmers' market and festivals such as Hickory Hops and Hickory Alive.
+The town core has government buildings, banks, hardware stores, insurance agencies and the like, while attractive, pedestrian-friendly Union Square has awning-draped, red, blond and blue brick buildings with wine shops, music stages, galleries and bookstores.
+Some of the old textile buildings are now trendy restaurants and pubs.
+Lenoir-Rhyne University (2,300 students) offers a summer theater, a concert series and Senior Bear, a program that provides people age 55+ with access to a "coordinated and cost-effective range of educational programs, cultural and social activities and athletic events."
+Residents enjoy a fun farmers' market and festivals such as Hickory Hops and Hickory Alive.

 The local furniture mart has a museum and one of oldest furniture manufacturers in the country.
 The Catawba Science Center includes a planetarium, and the Hickory Art Museum is the second oldest in the state.
 The Hickory Chorale Society and the Western Piedmont Symphony share a campus.

-Most neighborhoods are well-tended and have brick ranch ramblers, plantation styles, farmhouses and even some Mediterraneans.
+Most neighborhoods are well-tended with brick ranch ramblers, plantation styles, farmhouses and even some Mediterraneans.
 Homes line the lakefront.